 If a parenting time agreement has never been made, parents can still request to have one made at any time through the Oakland County Family Court.
 In unusual circumstances, the court might decide that parenting time is not in the best interest of the child and might decide to completely deny a parenting time request.
 However, there is a strong presumption in favor of both parents spending time with the children.

 If the court grants parenting time, it will decide whether this time will be general or specific.
 General means that the parents will be able to decide on their own parenting schedule.
 Specific means that the court gives the exact details on how the children’s time will be split between the parents, such as which days and what times.
 The court might also place specific restrictions on parenting time.
 Examples could include dividing transportation responsibilities between the parents or restricting who will be around during a certain parent’s allotted time.

 It is also possible to change parenting time, but the parent requesting the change must show some proper cause or a significant change in circumstances.
 The court does not define what qualifies as a proper cause or adequate change in circumstances; the only requirement is that the change in parenting time be in the best interest of the child.
 The child’s best interests must always be kept in mind, but changing parenting time is easier than changing a child custody order.

 No matter what your circumstances or reasons for changing a parenting order, this process is confusing and often quite exhausting.
 This short overview covers only a fraction of the considerations that need to be kept in mind when it comes to parenting time.
 Because of how complex and important this issue is, it is vital you find a qualified attorney that will be able to exhaust all legal options available to you.

 Call Our Oakland County Parenting Time Attorneys

-We are available for phone consultations and meetings during and after business hours.
+Contact us today to set up a phone consultation or meeting during and after our business hours.
 Our office is conveniently located at 30300 Northwestern Highway.
 That’s the Gem Building near 13 Mile and Northwestern.
 Office meetings are by appointment.